sustainable-computing-io/susql-operator/doc/openshift-installation.md

-# SusQL Operator Installation via OpenShift Community Operator Catalog
+# SusQL Operator Installation via OpenShift Red Hat Community Operator Catalog

-Installation of the SusQL Operator on OpenShift is very easy.
+Installation of the SusQL Operator on OpenShift using the OpenShift Red Hat Community Opertor Catalog is very easy.

 ## Prerequisites